MEDICAL MARIJUANA FAQs & PATIENT CHECKLIST (UTAH)

 In order to comply with the Utah Medical Cannabis Act and qualify for the medical cannabis defense, a person must comply with several requirements.
 (See the checklist below) After December 31, 2020, these requirements will change, and a person will be required to obtain a state-issued medical cannabis card.

-Practical tips for medical cannabis users
+Practical tips for medical cannabis users in Utah

 - Use a vitamin/pill organizer or cold seal (self-fill) blister pack to store unprocessed cannabis.
 Currently, there are no cannabis blister pack manufacturers in Utah, so you need to make sure your medical cannabis is in a legal form.
 An easy way to do this is to use a either a daily vitamin/pill organizer that you can purchase at your local pharmacy or cold seal blister packs that can be purchased online.
 Make sure each individual blister is the right size to hold what could be considered one dose.